TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

 will tend to average out.
 Unfortunately, removing this first error induces a second source of error.

-The second problem is that it "takes a while" from when an event is dispatched until the profiler's call to get the time actually *gets* the state of the clock.
-Similarly, there is a certain lag when exiting the profiler event handler from the time that the clock's value was obtained (and then squirreled away), until the user's code is once again executing.
+The second problem is that it "takes a while" kutoka when an event is dispatched until the profiler's call to get the time actually *gets* the state of the clock.
+Similarly, there is a certain lag when exiting the profiler event handler kutoka the time that the clock's value was obtained (and then squirreled away), until the user's code is once again executing.
 As a result, functions that are called many times, or call many functions, will typically accumulate this error.
 The error that accumulates in this fashion is typically less than